 Production Forecasts and Reserves Estimates in Unconventional Resources

-This course is offered in both 1-day and 2-day versions.
 This course teaches the skills and understanding needed to forecast production and estimate reserves in unconventional (ultra-low permeability) oil and gas reservoirs.
-The course emphasizes “simple” production decline models appropriate for routine forecasting for hundreds of wells in short periods of time.
+The course emphasises “simple” production decline models appropriate for routine forecasting for hundreds of wells in short periods of time.
 Both tight oil and gas reservoirs, such as shales resources, are discussed.

 1 or 2 Days

 There are various ways to forecast production and estimate the size of unconventional gas reservoirs.
 You’ll learn the strengths and weaknesses of each decline model and how to develop reliable forecasts in this course.

 The course is for engineers and geoscientists who are interested in learning how to evaluate unconventional reservoirs.

 Attendees must bring a laptop to class.

 1.6 CEUs (Continuing Education Units) are awarded for this 2-day course.